Table of Contents

 What Is A Market Research Problem?

 The market research problem is the reason that the market research process is being conducted.
-It defines the research objectives, how the study is going to be conducted, and the conclusion that is expected as a result of the market research study.
+It defines the research objectives, how the study is going to be conducted, what marketing metrics should be measured, and the conclusion that is expected as a result of the market research study.
 When the market research problem is vague or misinterpreted, the entire market study and its results will be a wasted exercise.

 “Listening is hearing the needs of the customer, understanding those needs and making sure the company recognises the opportunity they present.” - Frank Eliason